Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Genus 2

 \section{Analysis of Rational Points --- Genus 2}

-There are twelve isomorphism classes of composite level modular curves with genus 2.
-Among these, six have Jacobians with rank 0, four with rank 1, and two with rank 2.
+There are 12 isomorphism classes of composite level modular curves with genus 2.
+Among these, 6 have Jacobians with rank 0, 4 with rank 1, and 2 with rank 2.
 We will use \'etale descent on the rank 2 cases and Chabauty and quotients on the others.
 In each case, the rank of the Jacobian is computed with \texttt{Magma}'s \texttt{RankBound} instrinsic.
-In the subsections below, the curve $X$ will denote a hyperelliptic curve of genus 2.
+In the subsections below, the curve $X$ will denote a hyperelliptic curve of genus 2, and $J_X$ its Jacobian.